speianudana/PAM/Readme.md

 Dagger automatically generates the code to inject LoginPresenter and LoginView into LoginActivity, this is done by using annotation @Inject.
 All other views have the same structure as Login screen.

+## Laboratory 5
+1) These are the modules covered in unit tests:

+EventScreenPresenterTest - verifies business logic for getting sport events;

+ItemInfoPresenterTest - verifies that item id is used for getting event data;

+SettingsPresenterTest - checks the user settings logic.

+2) UI instrumental tests:

+SplashScreenTest - verifies that splash icon appears;

+LoginTest - performs a login into the app and tests that navigation bar is visible.

+For the last tests backend should be up and running because requests are made on real backend.